Faculty Student Summer Research Program

 - If faculty are submitting more than one proposed project, the faculty member should rank order them (in case both projects cannot be funded).

-- Projects which have the potential for generating continuing work of an intellectually stimulating nature after the grant period has ended will be favored.
+- Projects that have the potential for generating continuing work of an intellectually stimulating nature after the grant period has ended will be favored.

 - Where proposals are equivalent in merit, selection of proposals will favor distribution of grants across the largest possible number of disciplines.